On This Page

-DOT conducts the same types of analysis for plazas that it conducts for other projects.
+NYC DOT conducts the same types of analysis for plazas that it conducts for other projects.
 Analysis may include traffic and pedestrian counts, crash data, parking impacts, nearby bicycle, bus, or truck route impacts, surrounding land uses and access to transit and open space.
 In some cases, a full traffic study may be required.

 How are plazas evaluated?

-After plazas are completed, DOT and its partners conduct studies to determine the results.
+After plazas are completed, NYC DOT and its partners conduct studies to determine the results.
 Studies include pedestrian and vehicle counts, accident data, reports from the nonprofit partners and surveys targeted to get feedback from the public, businesses and landlords.

 What if the community has concerns about a plaza after its built?

-If a community has issues with a plaza that has been built, DOT works closely with area residents, business-owners, elected officials and Community Board to define the issues and make changes to make the project work better.
+If a community has issues with a plaza that has been built, NYC DOT works closely with area residents, business-owners, elected officials and Community Board to define the issues and make changes to make the project work better.